Pelham Road: Present day

 The irregularly meandering waterfront has been populated from the days of the Siwanoy Indians.
 Today, it is dotted by a series of water related businesses as well as private homes, and a number of private clubs and marinas.
 Davenport Neck juts into the Sound at the foot of Franklin Avenue.
 Once the provenance of the Davenport and Iselin families who maintained spacious estates on the Neck, it was subdivided into building lots, and with the exception of a few historic homes, is essentially a residential neighborhood built during the last third of the Twentieth Century.

-The area directly along Pelham Road is one of the more densely populated residential section of the city consisting of mid-rise apartment buildings, condominiums, and town-home complexes.
+The area directly along Pelham Road is one of the more densely populated residential sections of the city consisting of mid-rise apartment buildings, condominiums, and town-home complexes.
 It is the only major through route in the area and connects the affluent residential communities on Davenport's Neck and along the shore with the Downtown business district and northern New Rochelle.

 A number of parks and recreational areas are located here.
 Glen Island, at the south end of the City, contains Glen Island Park.
 Neptune Park is located at the foot of Fort Slocum Road on Neptune Island.
 Hudson Park, and the City's public beach, is located at Bonnefoy Point on the eastern end of Davenport Neck.
 The New Rochelle Rowing Club and the New Rochelle Municipal Marina are located adjacent to the north side of the park.
 On Echo Bay, the north end of the shoreline, are Five Islands Park, Clifford Island, Echo Island and Premium Point.

 The College of New Rochelle, with its landmark "Castleview", is located in this area as is the late 1800s planned community Residence Park neighborhood.